truwl/rna_workflow_master/README.md

 ## Install
 All of these pipelines requre an install of java (1.8+) and a download of cromwell to run.
-To install java run
+To install java run.
+On most computer this should be installed by default.
+If not:
  * sudo yum install java-1.8.0-openjdk

-Then download cromwell and womtool to opt/cromwell
+Once you download the repo the scripts expect cromwell to exist in opt/cromwell/cromwell.jar Running the following script will Then download cromwell and womtool to opt/cromwell
  * bash pull_cromwell.sh

 And docker needs to work.
 More advanced cromwell integration (AWS/SLURM) is covered separately.